GongT/baobao/@idlebox/common/etc/common.api.md

     rejectedResult: Error[];
 }

-// Warning: (ae-missing-release-tag) "RegexpFinder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RegexpFinder" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function RegexpFinder(this: RegExp[], item: RegExp): number;

-// Warning: (ae-missing-release-tag) "registerGlobalLifecycle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "registerGlobalLifecycle" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function registerGlobalLifecycle(object: IDisposable): void;

-// Warning: (ae-missing-release-tag) "sepList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "sepList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const sepList: string;

-// Warning: (ae-missing-release-tag) "SerializableKind" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SerializableKind" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum SerializableKind {